idlewan/vertigo-tabs/README.md

   would need an option page to be implemented beforehand.
 Motivated people, please jump in.
 - Scroll current tab into view when changing tabs
+- Scroll to have new tab into view when opening new tabs

 ## To Not Do (yet)
 - Middle click on a tab to close it.
 I couldn't find how to fire/listen to middle